CSchubert/project-notebook/December 7.md

 having Nick work on the sublime plugin and Michael is working on the parser.

 ## Post-critique summary
+My critique focused on the concerns we had about the syntax of our language.

 ## Post-critique reflection
+I think that we will not have time to alter our syntax in any way, but we will definitely be creating a readme with instructions.
+If we had much more time, I think that our goal would have been to provide users with an optional, more verbose/clear syntax that would allow users to have a more customizable experience with their task management.